Skip to main content

 Have a clear and repeatable process

-Consistently providing outstanding customer service is a matter of practice and you can work to ensure that each of your couples is having the same great experience with you by having a clear and repeatable process (or standard operating procedure).
-This often is closely tied to your workflow and how you guide your couples through the wedding planning process but it is more than checking tasks off a list.
-Your client experience includes how you onboard your couples, how you use strategic gifts to surprise and delight, how you check in with them as well as how you work with them after the wedding day to make sure that every loose end is taken care of.
-And, with it being a part of nearly everything you do with your couples, it is important that it is not only clear to what level you want these things to be done, but how exactly you expect them to be done.
-So, just as you need to define your standards and expectations, it is important to document how you want your team to execute them.
+Consistently providing outstanding customer service is a matter of practice, and you can ensure each of your couples has the same great experience with you by establishing a transparent, repeatable process (or standard operating procedure).
+This is often closely tied to your workflow and how you guide your couples through the wedding planning process, but it is more than checking tasks off a list.
+Your client experience includes how you onboard your couples, how you use strategic gifts to surprise and delight, how you check in with them, and how you work with them after the wedding day to make sure every loose end is taken care of.
+And, with it being a part of nearly everything you do with your couples, it must be not only clear to what level you want these things to be done, but also how exactly you expect them to be done.
+So, just as you need to define your standards and expectations, it is essential to document how you want your team to execute them.

-• Are their particular points in the planning process that you want couples to be checked in on?
+• Are there particular points in the planning process that you want couples to be checked in on?
 Even if it is about celebrating birthdays or being 30 days out from the wedding

-• Do you have specific vendors or shops that you want client gifts purchased from?
+• Do you have specific vendors or shops in mind for client gifts?
 If so, is there a defined list of items you like to send?

 • Is there a specific way you want team members to ask for client reviews and feedback?
 If so, can you set up an email template?

-These are just some of the things that you can create clear and repeatable processes in order to maintain a high level of service and experience.
+These are just some of the things you can create transparent, repeatable processes for to maintain a high level of service and experience.

 Set boundaries (and stick to them)

-We obviously couldn’t share advice about how to not break boundaries without stressing the importance of setting them!
-And, even if it makes your people-pleasing-non-confrontational side cringe to think about saying no, believe it or not, having boundaries will help you give your couples 5-star service.
-Because, when we are talking about boundaries, we are really talking about eliminating the grey area (you know, that awkward space where no one really knows what to do or say?).
-When it comes to setting up the entire stage for an overwhelmingly successful client experience, it starts with knowing what you are willing to do and when you are willing to do it—and communicating them to your team and clients:
+We obviously couldn’t share advice about how not to break boundaries without stressing the importance of setting them!
+And even if it makes your people-pleasing, non-confrontational side cringe at the thought of saying no, believe it or not, having boundaries will help you give your couples five-star service.
+Because when we are talking about boundaries, we are really talking about eliminating the grey area (you know, that awkward space where no one really knows what to do or say?).
+When it comes to setting up the entire stage for an overwhelmingly successful client experience, it starts with knowing what you are willing to do and when you are eager to do it—and communicating them to your team and clients:

 • How quickly can someone expect to receive a reply to an email?